-Lesson content
+Lesson format

 If you take away one thing from this entire course, let it be this: the quality of Claude's output is directly proportional to the quality of context you provide.
 Context is not a nice-to-have — it is THE determining factor between generic, useless responses and precise, production-ready solutions.